nabulator/nabulator.github.io/src/openpad.md

 Why use a **analog** sensor?
 Because it allows you to configure arbitrary sensitivity in software!
 At least so goes the theory.
 The panels ended up being a little too sensitive!
 The sensors would sometimes register force from a diagonal module due to lateral forces from the frame's uneven construction.
-Sometimes, just stading on the center panel can trigger the other arrows!
+Sometimes, just standing on the center panel can trigger the other arrows!
 A temporary fix is to recalibrate and rezero the sensors while standing on the center panel.